 The same goes for taxis, which can also be rather expensive.
 Minicabs usually come cheaper than black cabs but they certainly lack the style and the Knowledge.
 Do make sure you use a reputable (and registered) minicab company.

 So much for the basics.
-Here’s how to navigate London like a local.
+Even if you’re not a local, here’s how to navigate London like one.

 What you’ll notice in London

 As with most major hubs, London is a city that never sleeps.
 There are people milling around constantly and this creates a great atmosphere, whether you’re travelling or are here on business.